jagerman/fracdist/BUILDING.md

 work).

-Compiling also *optionally* requires `doxygen` and `dot` (from the `graphviz` package) for generating API HTML documentation (the documentation won't be generated if .
+Compiling also *optionally* requires `doxygen` and `dot` (from the `graphviz` package) for generating API HTML documentation--the documentation won't be generated if the packages are not installed.
 Additionally, if the system has an installation of the Eigen3 and boost headers they will be used; if not, internal copies of the required headers will be used.
 If you want to generate the Windows installer, you'll also need the `nsis` package to be installed.

+## Compiling on a debian-derived system

+The easiest way to compile and generate debs on a Debian-derived system is to use the "debian" branch of the repository, which contains the debian packaging files.
+From this branch you can use:

+    dpkg-buildpackage -uc -us -b

+to generate the .debs.

 ## Linux, OS X, and similar